UBC-MDS/exploratory-data-viz/chapters/en/slides/module6/module6_03.md

 order of concatenation operations.

-You can see an example of that in this slide, where we place the parentheses around the `points_on_map | choropleth` to force the horizontal concatenation between the maps to occur first, and that leads us to get the barplot to show up below both the maps as desired.
+You can see an example of that in this slide, where we place the parentheses around different parts of the expression to force the horizontal concatenation between the maps to occur first, and that leads us to get the barplot to show up below both the maps as desired.

 ---

-## Redundant coloring can make it clearer which charts represent the same values
+## Redundant colouring can make it clearer which charts represent the same values

 ``` python
 (choropleth_small | (us_map + points)) & bars.encode(color='asthma_cases_per_capita')